Taro-Hayashi/Cannonball-LL/BLE.md

 ![](img/IMG_1315.jpg)
 Make sure to check + and -.
 After soldering is finished, turn the slide switch on and check that it can be connected to a Bluetooth-enabled device.

-If you have connection difficulties even though the system is activated, reset the system once with this firmware and then re-install the test firmware.
+If you have connection difficulties even though the board is activated, reset the board once with this firmware and then re-install the test firmware.

 - [settings_reset-seeeduino_xiao_ble-zmk.uf2](https://github.com/Taro-Hayashi/Cannonball-LL/releases/download/0.28.2/settings_reset-seeeduino_xiao_ble-zmk.uf2)